googleapis/google-cloud-dotnet/apis/Google.Cloud.BigQuery.V2/docs/index.md

 class, and additional wrapper classes are present to make operations with datasets, tables and query results simpler.

+# Client life-cycle management

+In many cases you don't need to worry about disposing of `BigQueryClient` objects, and can create them reasonably freely - but be aware that this *can* causes issues with memory and network connection usage.
+We advise you to reuse a single client object if possible; if your architecture requires you to frequently create new client objects, please dispose of them to help with timely resource clean-up.
+See [the resource clean-up guide](../guides/cleanup.html#rest-based-apis) for more details.

 # Sample code

 ## Querying